-The Compensation Committee, which held four regular meetings and one special meeting during 2014, establishes and administers the Company's executive compensation program and reviews and advises the Board with respect to major organizational changes, leadership development and leadership succession, excepting succession of the Chief Executive Officer, which is overseen by the Governance and Nominating Committee.
+The Compensation Committee, which held five regular meetings and one special meeting during 2015, establishes and administers the Company's executive compensation program and reviews and advises the Board with respect to major organizational changes, leadership development and leadership succession, other than the succession of the Chief Executive Officer, which is overseen by the Governance and Nominating Committee.
 The Compensation Committee establishes and regularly reviews the compensation levels of executive officers and other key managers, and also reviews incentive awards.
 The members of the committee are Messrs.
 Anderson, Bulls, Krusi, Myers, and Tang, none of whom is or has been an executive officer or employee of the Company at any time.
 The committee may delegate any of its responsibilities to a subcommittee thereof.
 The committee has the authority to hire a professional consultant to review and analyze the Company's compensation programs.
-In 2014, the Committee retained Pearl Meyer & Partners to advise the Committee during its review of the Company's short-term incentive compensation and to provide a comprehensive market analysis of compensation levels for each Named Executive Officer.
+In 2015, the Committee retained Pearl Meyer & Partners to advise the Committee during its review of the Company's short-term incentive compensation program and to provide a comprehensive analysis of executive compensation survey data and market trends for each Named Executive Officer.
 The Committee's work with Pearl Meyer & Partners is described in greater detail below in the subsection titled "Independent Compensation Consultant."
 Further, as discussed below in the section titled "Compensation Discussion and Analysis" the Compensation Committee consults with executive management in developing compensation plans for the Company.
 The Board has determined that the Compensation Committee consists entirely of directors who meet the independence requirements of the NYSE listing standards, the Board's Independence Guidelines, and the rules and regulations under the Exchange Act.